 The “limited liability” of an LLC protects the business owner, keeping personal assets and finances protected should the business not be able to pay back debts.
 An LLC can have multiple owners that make decisions together, making the process of qualifying for a personal loan easier.

 You can file for an LLC online, but you may pay publication fees, filing fees, and name reservation fees.
 Keep in mind that the fee to file an LLC can vary from $50 to $500 or more, depending on your state.
+You can keep your costs low by using a free LLC formation service like the one we offer at ZenBusiness.

 Before you start selling on your Amazon store, you’ll need to know your costs and whether they’ll be covered by your revenue.
 Creating a spreadsheet of costs can be a great way to keep track.
 Include equipment and materials, Amazon membership and selling fees, bank fees for transactions and payments, business taxes, website design and hosting, and even storage lease or monthly rental costs.